 - Ability to dedicate 10 hours/week to the fellowship

 - Proactive and timely digital and in person communication skills are a must!
 (Responding to emails/texts in a timely manner, being able to connect with a variety of people from students to elected officials)

 - Ability to take initiative!

-Once you complete the application, our NW Field Coordinator will follow up with you to schedule an interview.
-There will be two rounds of interviews and a brief work sample.
+Once you complete the application, our Oregon Field Organizer will follow up with you to schedule an interview.